Love IS Hell: HOW RYAN ADAMS LOST IT ALL & WHAT IT WILL TAKE FOR HIM TO GET IT BACK

 Nobody had taken the blissful, loose guitar of the Dead and shot it up with focused, origami indie riffings, and through the duel guitar and vocal power of Ryan and Neal Casal, The Cardinals became the missing link between the Grateful Dead and the fuzz box.

-Image result for ryan adams 2005 Before the Cardinals, the white collar / faux-intellectualism of the indie world mocked artists who played Black Flag and Gram Parsons covers in the same show, or the excessive hippie ethos of The Dead; after Cold Roses, indie became full-on obsessed with their peculiar sounds and Utopian vibe, due in part to Ryan's influence.
+Before the Cardinals, the white collar / faux-intellectualism of the indie world mocked artists who played Black Flag and Gram Parsons covers in the same show, or the excessive hippie ethos of The Dead; after Cold Roses, indie became full-on obsessed with their peculiar sounds and Utopian vibe, due in part to Ryan's influence.

 Once again, it was a brilliant evolution that showed Ryan Adams' knack for musical transcendence and a perfect distillation of heart-on-bloody-sleeve influences that only rarely betrayed him.